API keys and integrations

 Get email logs

-GET https://api.emailconnect.eu/v1/emails?alias_id=alias_456
+GET https://app.emailconnect.eu/api/emails?alias_id=alias_456

 Security best practices